 What can happen

 If left untreated, HIV can cause AIDS (acquired immune deficiency syndrome), a syndrome which occurs when the body's immune system is damaged and cannot fight off infections and cancer.

 If people are HIV-positive, pregnant, and not on treatment there is a risk that their baby may be born with HIV.

 There is currently no vaccine or cure for HIV, but people who are HIV-positive can take daily medications which keep their HIV under control.

 There are services for people with HIV that provide medical, social, emotional and other kinds of support.
 For more information about HIV contact the WA AIDS Council on (08) 9482 0000 or firstname.lastname@example.org or go to WA AIDS Council website (external site) To find a health service near you go to Find a Service.

 - Always use condoms or dams and water-based lubricant.

 - Make sure tattoo or body piercing equipment has been sterilised, and don't share other people's earrings or body jewellery.

-- Don't share personal items such as razors or toothbrushes as they can carry traces of infected blood.
+- Don't share personal items like razors or toothbrushes because they can carry traces of infected blood.